-The research presented in this paper has achieved the following: the successful creation of a relationship structure that links all elements of an AMS to organisational objectives; early stage validation that all requirements of ISO55001:2014 are supported by one or more elements or relationships in the model, and; early stage testing that shows the use of a 'thin thread' approach can streamline the capture and analysis of information in the model.
-Although the approach is yet to be tested in an operating organisation, these findings suggest the AMS framework is capable of achieving its goals.
+The research presented in this paper has achieved the following: the successful creation of a relationship structure that links all elements of an AMS to organisational objectives; early stage validation that all requirements of ISO55001:2014 are supported by one or more elements or relationships in the model; and early stage testing that shows the use of a thin thread approach can streamline the capture and analysis of information in the model.
+Although the approach is yet to be tested in an operating organisation, these findings suggest the AMS framework will be successful.